 Over time, the brain adjusts and learns to expect this amount of stimulation.
 As a result, a person will experience a severe drop in pleasurable feelings when they stop using.
 This causes severe bouts of depression and relapse.8

-Heroin addiction is associated with a number of negative social effects that reduce a person’s quality of life, increase the likelihood of depression, and negatively impact the lives of others close to them.9
+The negative side effects of heroin abuse also reduce a person’s quality of life, increase the likelihood of depression, and negatively impacts the lives of others close to them.9

 - Job loss – In general, drug abuse results in a loss of productivity at work due to a lack of mental awareness, focus, and reliability.
 Individuals suffering from heroin addiction may also miss work frequently as a result of uncomfortable withdrawal symptoms.